New Website Architecture

 The hosted instance I was using was slow and cumbersome and really overkill for a site like this.
 There has also been quite a bit of drama surrounding WordPress lately and I don’t want to get caught up in any nonsense.
 A while back, I read about static site generators.
 After a while, I settled on HUGO.
 It turns ordinary markdown files into html files in almost no time at all.
 It supports theming, but is also highly customizable.
 HUGO also has a development mode, where you can run a mini web server on your desktop machine while you make edits and see the changes appear before your eyes (and, importantly, before you publish).

 I grabbed my content from my wordpress install and, after a bit of python and some fiddling, I had it translated into markdown files for HUGO to translate back to html.
 Seems a little circular, but well worth it.
-There is no need for any databases or complicated back end systems.
+No need for any databases or complicated back end systems.
 And the resulting static site loads wicked fast.

 The new site is great, but I still need some of the features offered by WordPress.
 I want the ability for people to comment on my posts, so I turned to Comentario, a free and open source comment engine that I could self-host.
 I also want analytics without having to give all of my information to Google.
 For that, I am using Plausible, which is (of course) also self-hosted.